COVID-19: 300 millions to be vaccinated on priority by July 2021

 "Again, that will be just to clarify a limited use for frontline workers, the elderly.
 It is going to take another three to four months before it's available to the general public, because that's the way the emergency use licensure will probably work, he further added.

-"We are basing the assumption of an emergency licensure based on positive UK result if we have a good UK result coming in end of November-early December, we apply for an emergency licensure use.
+"We are basing the assumption of emergency licensure based on positive UK result if we have a good UK result coming in end of November-early December, we apply for an emergency licensure use.
 So, you have the vaccine for - again - the vulnerable populations by Jan-Feb and then March-April for the general public," he further added.